digitaldrummerj/digitaldrummerj.me/content/posts/2022/031122-aspnet-health-checks.md

 draft: false
 title: "ASP.NET Core - Add Health Checks"
 url: '/aspnet-core-health-checks'
-series: ['ASPNET Core Health Checks']
+series: ['ASP.NET Core Health Checks']
 ---

 If your ASP.NET Core application communicates with any 3rd party systems, it is beneficial to have health checks to determine if your connection to the 3rd party system is healthy, degraded, or unhealthy.